dragonfly/dragonfly/README.md

-# dragonfly
+# Dragonfly

-dragonfly is a python library for scalable Bayesian optimisation.
+Dragonfly is a python library for scalable Bayesian optimisation.
 The library is in alpha version.

 Bayesian optimisation is used for optimising black-box functions whose evaluations are usually expensive.
-Beyond vanilla optimisation techniques, dragonfly provides an array of tools to scale up Bayesian optimisation to expensive large scale problems.
+Beyond vanilla optimisation techniques, Dragonfly provides an array of tools to scale up Bayesian optimisation to expensive large scale problems.
 These include features/functionality that are especially suited for, high dimensional optimisation (optimising for a large number of variables),